dnyaneshbhalerao/ProjectEuler/README.md

   For provinding solution to project Euler problems.

 # Description :
-  It has similar GUI as that of Project Euler.
+  It has similar UI like Project Euler with extra link for the solutions.